II. Management: Phase 1 - Fluids in Adults (Emergent)

 - Anticipate Serum Glucose drop of 50-70 mg/dl/hour

-- Continue at increased rate until adequate
+- Option 2: Increase Insulin Infusion rate by 1 unit/hour and continue at increased rate until adequate

 - IV Insulin Tapering